B3LIOTT/AES-padding-cracker/README.md

 # AES PADDING CRACKER
+The fastest pading oracle cracker, in C++ with multithreading (1 thread per block).

-This tool is the C++ version, with improvements, of my AES-CBC-CRACKER tool also available on my Github repo.
+The goal was to make a C++ version, with improvements, of my AES-CBC-CRACKER tool also available on my Github repo.

 The goal is to exploit a padding oracle to recover a plaintext.